proplot-dev/proplot/README.md

 ## Showcase

-For a showcase of all PanPlot features, check out [**this online jupyter notebook**](https://lukelbd.github.io/panplot).
+For a showcase of all PanPlot features, check out [**this online jupyter notebook**](https://lukelbd.github.io/proplot).

 ## Overview
 Import with
 ```
-import panplot as plot
+import proplot as plot
 ```
 Most of the features below derive from the **`subplots`** command, inspired by the `pyplot` command of the same name.
 This generates a scaffolding of axes and panels.